spraakbanken/sparv/docs/user-manual/installation-and-setup.md

 # Installation and Setup

-This section walks you through setting up Sparv on your computer, including any additional software you may need to fully utilize Sparv's analysis features.
+This section walks you through setting up Sparv on your computer, including any additional software you may need to fully utilize all of Sparv's analysis features.

 ## Prerequisites